Discover how you can save money when moving to Belgium, including tips on cutting your shopping bill and getting the best deal on savings accounts.

 Go to Belgian restaurants at off-peak times

-As you might have encountered when going on holiday elsewhere in Europe, each country – and particularly each capital city – has areas that draw foreign tourists and charge a premium.
+Each country – and particularly each capital city – has areas that draw foreign tourists and charge a premium.

 “In Brussels, you’ll need to pick restaurants carefully as prices increase significantly during premium times.
 In popular parts of the capital, restaurants can be particularly expensive on weekends and in the evenings”, says Dave.